ibm-cloud-docs/apiconnect/managing_apis.md

 with.

 2. Click **Settings** > **Permissions**.
-The Product management permissions to which you can assign roles are displayed:<dl>
+The Product management permissions to which you can assign roles are displayed:
   - **Stage**: Allow staging of Products to the Catalog.
   - **View**: Allow viewing and listing of Products in the Catalog.
   - **Manage**: Allow management of Product lifecycle (publishing, deprecating, retiring and archiving).